PublicGeyserConnect/MinecraftStatusBot/README.md

 `/notify role roleid`
 Specifies the role to ping in the current channel the command is run in.

+## Feedback
+Feature requests and bug reports are welcome.
+On GitHub, you may open an issue, or start a discussion.
+You may also join our Discord, and make use of our suggestions and bug report channels.

+## Software Info
-Minimum Java version required to run the software is 17.
+This is a Discord bot written in Java, and the minimum Java version required to run the software is 17.
 This bot is inspired from the code of [Doze's MCSS bot](https://github.com/Doze42/MCSS).